-The historic city of Bath is a mere 20 minutes away from Cookswood.
-Holding a prestigious UNESCO world heritage title, the picturesque city known for its outstanding Roman and Georgian architecture and beautiful Bath Stone has everything you need.
-Filled with museums, galleries, and sites of interest like the famous Roman Baths.
-It's easy to see why Jane Austen made Bath her home in the early 18th Century and made the city a setting for two of her novels.
-As well as the history, Bath is also a vibrant and modern city, with all the metropolitan amenities you would expect.
-With a fantastic reputation for food and drink, Bath has a plethora of restaurants and bars (including several awarded Michelin stars) gastropubs and artisan delis.
-You can also discover food and drink festivals, as well as incredible farmers, artisan and Christmas markets.
+Just a 20-minute drive from Cookswood, the historic city of Bath awaits.
+With a prestigious UNESCO world heritage title, this picturesque city is known for its stunning Roman and Georgian architecture and beautiful Bath Stone.
+There are countless museums, galleries, and sites of interest to explore, including the famous Roman Baths.
+It's easy to see why Jane Austen made Bath her home in the early 18th century and used the city as a setting for two of her novels.
+In addition to its rich history, Bath is also a vibrant and modern city with a fantastic reputation for food and drink, featuring several restaurants and bars with Michelin stars, gastropubs, artisan delis, and food and drink festivals.

-A shopper’s dream, Bath offers an abundance of high end and independent boutiques, set in the historic high street and discoverable alleyways and courtyards.
-Of course, a visit to Bath isn’t complete without relaxing at the famous spa and Roman Baths.
-The natural hot springs have been attracting visitors for thousands of years.
-Finally, Bath is known as being one of the safest cities in the UK, plus its compact size means you can explore all it has to offer freely on foot.
-In the heart of Bath is the Kennet and Avon Canal, a unique Georgian canal, offering pretty walks and the opportunity to hire a canal or narrowboat.
+Shopaholics will love Bath's abundance of high-end and independent boutiques, set in the historic high street and discoverable alleyways and courtyards.
+Don't miss the opportunity to relax at the famous spa and Roman Baths, the natural hot springs that have been attracting visitors for thousands of years.
+Bath is also known as one of the safest cities in the UK, and its compact size makes it easy to explore on foot.
+Take a walk along the Kennet and Avon Canal, a unique Georgian canal offering pretty walks and the chance to hire a canal or narrowboat.

-The Bishops Palace, surrounded by a large moat (and made famous by the bell-ringing swans!) boasts 14 acres of tranquil gardens for you to discover, and the medieval market place hosts a twice-weekly market offering the best in local produce.
+The Bishops Palace, surrounded by a moat and home to famous bell-ringing swans, boasts 14 acres of breathtaking gardens to explore.
+The medieval market place comes alive twice a week with a vibrant market offering the freshest local produce.

-Glastonbury is also home to one of Britains most ancient holy wells, The Chalice Well, which is situated near the foot of the Tor and surrounded by beautiful gardens.
-Not only is the Chalice Well site a designated world peace garden, visitors are able to drink the water which is rumoured to have healing properties.
-The magnificent ruins of Glastonbury Abbey are just one example of Glastonbury's connections to famous English legends and historical folklore as they are the rumoured final resting place of King Arthur and Queen Guinevere, and can be accessed from the centre of the town.
+Glastonbury is also home to one of Britain's most ancient holy wells, The Chalice Well, which is situated near the foot of the Tor and surrounded by beautiful gardens.
+Designated as a world peace garden, visitors can drink the water, rumored to have healing properties.
+The magnificent ruins of Glastonbury Abbey are another must-see, rumored to be the final resting place of King Arthur and Queen Guinevere and easily accessible from the center of town.